Special notice: Recent fraud alerts

 Current Background Facts of Fraud

 The renter receives an email from the Gmail address claiming that the owner is using JLL to facilitate the rental transaction.
-The scammer claims he now lives in Spain, and supplies a passport of a William Mennett as proof of his identity.
+The scammer claims he now lives in Spain (33 Ronda de Cervantes in Mataro, Spain), and supplies a passport image as proof of his identity.
 The scammer asks that the renter email him their contact information and then pressures the renter to wire funds directly to a bank account within 24 or 48 hours or he will lose a deposit he’s allegedly paid to JLL.
 Once the renter pays a significant down payment, the scammer promises JLL will deliver the keys to the renter so that they can see the unit or take possession of the unit.
-No specific JLL employee names or JLL email addresses are provided.
-Instead, these scams presently use the above email addresses as the alleged email addresses to contact for any questions the renter may have.
+The scammer now will mention that the renter should expect two emails from JLL.
+Both emails come from espana@jll-eu.com.
+The scammer includes a name, Pablo Fernandez, in the signature line and uses the JLL Barcelona office address in the signature line.
+These emails include at least three documents, a certificate of incorporation, a copy of the scammer’s alleged passport, and a transaction invoice, claiming to be from JLL.
+When prospective renters have called the Spanish phone number provided, they claimed that someone has picked up and will continue to pressure them to submit payment information.

 Reminders